 The final chapter of the collection, by Stavroula Tsiplakou (Open University of Cyprus) and Dina Tsagari (Oslo Metropolitan University) look into the ideological grounding of the Panhellenic (school-leaving) examinations and the ways in which this ideological content is sustained through the washback effect of the examinations.
 They approach this task through a sample document analysis of national curricula and examination papers from 2000 to date and an analysis of 161 practice test papers.
 On the basis of this evidence, they conclude that the minimal progress that learners appear to have made must be attributed to the covert washback effect of the examinations, which fosters a narrow range of traditionally defined linguistic skills.

-Motsiou, E., Vassilaki, E., Gana, E. & Kostoulas, A. (eds) (in preparation). Ιδεολογίες, γλωσσική επικοινωνία και εκπαίδευση [Ideologies, linguistic communication, and education].
+Motsiou, E., Vassilaki, E., Gana, E. & Kostoulas, A. (eds) (2021). Ιδεολογίες, γλωσσική επικοινωνία και εκπαίδευση [Ideologies, linguistic communication, and education].
 Athens: Gutenberg.